-Marketing is increasingly complicated as businesses compete for buyer’s attention across multiple channels.
-The speed of change and advancements in the technology required to maintain a strong marketing presence have, elevated the importance of having an actionable marketing strategy.
+Marketing is increasingly complicated as businesses compete for buyer’s patronage across multiple channels.
+The in the technological advancements required to maintain a strong marketing presence have elevated the importance of having an actionable marketing strategy.
 Companies seeking to grow look to marketers to help increase brand awareness with potential customers and drive new leads to their sales teams.
 But as many business owners know, marketing is complicated and expensive.
-Purchasing marketing services from vendors or agencies without a strategic plan can often lead to disappointing results.
-While hiring a junior-level marketing team can bring some of those expenses in-house, companies risk sacrificing time and money developing employees with the needed skills and expertise.
-The decision to hire a Virtual CMO might be the answer!
+Purchasing marketing services from vendors or agencies without a strategic plan can often lead to disheartening results.
+While hiring a junior-level marketing team can bring some of those expenses in-house, companies risk sacrificing time and money developing employees with the needed skills and expertise at short span of time.
+The decision to hire a Virtual CMO might be the answer to your business dilemmas!

 Approaches to Marketing

-Traditionally, there have been two main ways for small businesses to approach marketing.
-They could either outsource most of their marketing efforts to agencies or take on the challenges in-house to design and execute a strategy.
+Traditionally, small businesses approach marketing in two ways.
+They could either outsource most of their marketing efforts to third-party agencies or take on the challenges in-house to design and execute a strategy.
 Outsourcing can produce reliable results but often comes at an extremely high cost.
-And usually, marketing decisions are made based on budget, not because they are what's best for the business.
-On the other hand, tackling marketing internally has its challenges.
+Usually, marketing decisions are made based on the standing budget; not because they are what's best for the business.
+On the other hand, tackling marketing internally has its own share of challenges.
 The organization might not be large enough to justify the cost of a senior-level marketing executive or building out a marketing team.
 The temptation is to assign marketing responsibilities to other managers as part of their job or hire junior level employees with limited skills and experience.
 It's not uncommon to see titles like Vice President of Sales and Marketing in many small and midsize businesses.
 The challenge is that marketing is the company's engine for growth.
 Failure to build out and execute a strategic marketing plan limits growth and puts increased pressure on Sales to find leads when they should be selling.

-There is, however, a third option that many companies are evaluating today — hiring a Virtual Chief Marketing Officer (CMO) or CMO On Demand.
+There is however a better option that companies may want to consider— hiring a Virtual Chief Marketing Officer (CMO) or CMO On Demand.
 The idea is simple.
-Rather than hiring a full-time executive responsible for marketing, an outsourced CMO is a contract employee who devotes a percentage of their time to a company.
+Rather than hiring a full-time executive responsible for marketing, companies can contract a n outsourced CMO to attain their objectives.
+An outsourced CMO is a contract employee who devotes a percentage of their time to a company.
 They help build out a strategic marketing plan and then coordinate the execution of marketing programs.
-They do this by managing internal resources or helping to engage appropriate vendors to complete program deliverables.
+Outsourced CMOs do this by managing internal resources or helping to engage appropriate vendors to complete program deliverables.
 This leverages their experience, connections, and expertise at a lower cost than either a full-time hire or outsourcing to an agency.

 What is a Chief Marketing Officer (CMO)?

 A CMO (Chief Marketing Officer) develops a marketing strategy aligned with a company’s overall goals and objectives.
-They work closely with the management team to understand where the company is headed and works to create a marketing plan focused on increasing brand awareness and generating new leads for Sales.
+They work closely with the management to understand where the company wants to be headed and develops a marketing plan focused on increasing brand awareness and generating new leads for sales.
 The CMO manages a team of internal and external resources to execute the overall marketing strategy.
 As an executive leader, the CMO typically holds degrees in business or marketing.
 They have a breadth of roles and responsibilities to support the company's mission, including: